alexkadis/maze-game/README.md

 ### Display
 1. Loop through the grid (z, y, x)
 2. If a direction is a wall, set that border wall (top border, east border, south border, west border)

+# TO DO
+1. "overlapping" mazes, when you hit the up/down buttons, it changes the level you're on
+2. Choose a starting and ending point to the maze, where doesn't exactly matter, as long as they're on opposite sides, no matter what, you can get to any part of a maze (that's how mazes work...)
+3. Figure out a way to have a "character" that can move North, South, East, West
+	- The character starts at the starting point
+	- Character ends at the ending point
+	- Character can't move past a wall
+4. Might want to go to using canvas and making it look *good*